PranavOaR/PranavOaR/README.md

 ---

-**what i do**
+**what i dont do**
-- design, build, and ship AI-driven platforms
+- trying to vibecode and get shit done (i understand the code okayyy)
-- obsess over real-time systems and scalable architecture
+- obsess over machine learning and transformers and ai slop
-- turn half-baked ideas into production software (sometimes)
+- turn unfinished ideas into finished ones i guess (never have i)
-- do cybersecurity research and occasionally break robots
+- do cybersecurity research and occasionally break robots or just am doing nonsense on claude code

-**how i work**
+**how i function**
 - if it doesn't ship, it doesn't count
-- engineering and design go hand in hand (on a good day)
+- i dont function
-- real-time or bust — latency is a product decision
+- real-time or bust latency is a product decision

 **currently**
 - B.Tech CSE @ REVA University, 2024–2028
-- building Aleph — a multi-agent IDE with live reasoning traces
+- AIML Intern @Robomations
+- building nothing
-- working on Odin — autonomous multi-agent AI system (private for now)
+- working on PrepPilot — one stop solution for placements

 ---